HolyBlackCat/quasi-msys2/README.md

 * MinGW-based packages (compilers, libraries, etc) are downloaded from the MSYS2 repos.
 * Cygwin-based packages are not available (since Cygwin doesn't work well under Wine, if at all), but their native equivalents should be enough.
 * `pacman` is replaced with a small custom package manager (since `pacman` itself is Cygwin-based).
-* Optionally, [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine, and we convince CMake and Autotools that we're doing a native Windows build.
+* Optionally, [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine.
+This can help if your build system tries to run cross-compiled executables during build, and doesn't provide a customization mechanism to explicitly run Wine.

 ## Usage

 * Install dependencies:

-  * **Ubuntu:** `sudo apt install make wget tar zstd gawk gpg wine`
+  * **Ubuntu / Debian:** `sudo apt install make wget tar zstd gawk gpg wine`

     * Install latest Clang and LLD using `bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"`.
 Or you can try the stock ones from Ubuntu repos, but they are often outdated.